 What we cover

 A submittal is a document prepared by an installing contractor that gives details on the products that are going to be installed as well as the location where they’ll be installed.
+A robust submittals process ensures that a project will align with design intent as well as adhere to the specifications in the contract requirements.

-Unlike processes like closeout and as-builts, which are meant to be completed after construction is complete, the submittals process starts in early project phases and helps guide how the project will actually be executed.
+Unlike processes like construction project closeout and as-builts, which are meant to be completed after construction is complete, the submittals process starts in early project phases and helps guide how the project will actually be executed.

 Before construction begins, every piece of equipment, material types, and even details such as the exact color of paint need to be reviewed and approved via submittals.
 Depending on the individual project, construction submittals can involve thousands of different items.
 These include: